saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_8.md

 - State management and routing
 - Target: Multi-agent queries working

 "The board presentation is Week 12," Sarah continued.
 "That gives us two weeks of operational validation after architecture completion.
 We need 85/100 INPACT™ for production readiness.
 We're at 67.
-The math says governance and observability each add 2 points to Permitted and Transparent.
-Orchestration readiness adds the operational maturity to reach 85."
+Governance improves Permitted from 2 to 6, observability improves Transparent from 3 to 6—together driving us from 67 to 85.
+Orchestration ties it all together for production deployment."

 She paused, looking at each face in the room.
 "But the math only works if we execute.
 Questions?"

 Marcus pulled up the budget tracker.
 "Phase 3 allocation is $82,000.
 Governance is mostly open source—OPA is free, so we're looking at $15,000 for integration and testing.
 Observability is the big line item at $34,000—Datadog licensing plus OpenTelemetry instrumentation.
 Orchestration is another $33,000 for LangGraph implementation and the Redis state management we'll need."

 "That leaves $298,000 buffer from the original $1.23M," Jamie added.
 "We're under budget.
 Which is good, because I'd rather have contingency than explain why we need more money."

-The original $380,000 Phase 3 estimate had assumed proprietary governance and observability tools.
-The team's decision to adopt open-source alternatives—OPA instead of commercial policy engines, OpenTelemetry instead of proprietary APM, LangGraph instead of licensed orchestration platforms—reduced actual costs to $82,000 while delivering equivalent capability.
-The $298,000 buffer would be reallocated to maintenance and operational support, ensuring the architecture remained robust through the critical first year of production deployment.

 Dr. Chen cut through the financial discussion.
 "What about the Warfarin scenario?
 Last week, an agent recommended a dosing schedule without flagging the interaction with the patient's aspirin prescription.
 If we're serious about governance, that's the test case.
 The clinical staff won't trust a system that makes medication recommendations without appropriate safeguards."